 Interested households may submit an application starting September 14th, 2020.
 Please note that the Energy Assistance Program (EAP) start date is November 1, 2020 and EAP is unable to send notifications to the utility companies until the start date.

-Households with disconnected utilities should not use the mail-in application, but rather call our office at 574-232-6501 after October 1, 2020 to set up office appointments to ensure that utility companies will be notified immediately upon approval.
+Households with disconnected utilities should not use the mail-in application, but rather call our office at 574-232-6501 after October 1, 2020 to set up office appointments for November 2nd or after to ensure that utility companies will be notified immediately upon approval.

 Households with disconnect notices should submit the mail-in application with a clear note that there is a disconnect notice in place.
 Please note that EAP is unable to notify utility companies of benefits until after November 1, 2020 and you must make other arrangements for disconnect notices before that date.